wemixarchive/go-wbft/README.md

 WBFT(WEMIX Byzantine Fault Tolerant) is a consensus algorithm that emphasizes decentralization, adapting Istanbul BFT(https://github.com/ethereum/EIPs/issues/650) and QBFT(https://github.com/Consensys/qbft-formal-spec-and-verification) for use in public blockchains.
 The following improvements have been implemented:

-- Adoption of DPoS: Allows anyone to participate as a validator through staking.
+- Adoption of DPoS(Delegated Proof of Stake): Allows anyone to participate as a validator through staking.
 - Validator selection: Chosen via VRF based on staking amount and validation diligence.
 - Reward system and diligence metrics.
 - Concept of epoch: Defines a unit where the validator set changes.